Washington, D.C. Expungement Lawyer

 Conviction Waiting Period Expungement

-If you have been convicted of an eligible misdemeanor offense or a felony bail reform act offense, you must wait eight years before you can expunge your record.
-No other convictions other than a conviction for an eligible misdemeanor or a felony bail reform act violation can be expunged in D.C.
+If you have been convicted of an eligible misdemeanor offense or a felony bail reform act offense, you must wait eight years before you can expunge your record so long as you do not have any disqualifying arrests or convictions.
+No other conviction other than a conviction for an eligible misdemeanor or a felony bail reform act violation can be expunged in D.C.
 This means that if you are convicted of an ineligible misdemeanor or any felony offense, other than a felony bail reform act violation, these convictions will stay on your record.

 3) Incorrect Identification Expungement

 If someone incorrectly identified you during an arrest, you may be entitled to expunge any publicly available records related to the arrest.
 Two things are required: First, the law enforcement agency involved in the arrest must not have taken any fingerprints at the time of the arrest.
 In addition, the person who was arrested must not have presented a reliable form of identification to law enforcement.